-There were no related party transactions involving chief officers, bar those relating to the Community Interest Company which is disclosed further below.
+There were no related party transactions involving senior employees except those relating to the Community Interest Company and Vital Fire Solutions Limited which are disclosed further below.

 Other Public Bodies

 Durham County Council administers the Durham County Council Pension Fund of which the Authority is a member.